 Founder & Main Editor

-WeStillAlive is a place where Stories of the people I met in Kenya give the readers the chance to expand their curiosity and embrace the uncommon desire to know about people's lives in Kenya.
-The blog aims to involve readers to agree, dispute, and question the majestic African world of people to share the common objective of helping the unmoving needs required in those developing areas.
+WESA is a place where Stories of the people I met in Kenya give the readers a chance to expand their curiosity and embrace the uncommon desire to know more about people's lives in Kenya and DRC.
+The blog aims to involve readers to agree, dispute, and question the majestic African world and its people to share the common objective of helping the unmoving needs required in those developing areas.
 WESA worked in the locations of Maai Mahiu and Maasai Mara, Kenya.
 Today, thanks to the help of our unique donors, we provide access to clean water also in the villages of Bulindi in Ruthsuru, DRC, and aim to keep sharing their beautiful way of living also.

 Founder & Main Editor